 Vector, a joint venture, contracts the services of Enbridge to operate the pipeline.
-Amounts for these services, which are charged at cost in accordance with service agreements, were \$7 million for the year ended December 31, 2015 (2014 - \$7 million; 2013 - \$6 million).
+Amounts for these services, which are charged at cost in accordance with service agreements, were \$7 million for the year ended December 31, 2015 (2014 - \$7 million).

-Certain wholly-owned subsidiaries within Gas Distribution, Gas Pipelines, Processing and Energy Services and Sponsored Investments segments have committed and uncommitted transportation arrangements with several joint venture affiliates that are accounted for using the equity method.
-Total amounts charged to the Company for transportation services for the year ended December 31, 2015 were \$332 million (2014 - \$256 million; 2013 - \$222 million).
+Certain wholly-owned subsidiaries within the Liquids Pipelines, Gas Distribution, Gas Pipelines and Processing and Energy Services segments, have committed and uncommitted transportation arrangements with several joint venture affiliates that are accounted for using the equity method.
+Total amounts charged to the Company for transportation services for the year ended December 31, 2015 were \$332 million (2014 - \$256 million).

 A wholly-owned subsidiary within Liquids Pipelines had a lease arrangement with a joint venture affiliate.
-During the year ended December 31, 2015, expenses related to the lease arrangement totalled \$151 million (2014 - \$21 million; 2013 - nil) and were recorded to Operating and administrative expense.
+During the year ended December 31, 2015, expenses related to the lease arrangement totalled \$151 million (2014 - \$21 million) and were recorded to Operating and administrative expense.

-Certain wholly-owned subsidiaries within Gas Distribution and Gas Pipelines, Processing and Energy Services segments made natural gas and NGL purchases of \$228 million (2014 - \$315 million; 2013 - \$99 million) from several joint venture affiliates during the year ended December 31, 2015.
+Certain wholly-owned subsidiaries within Gas Distribution and Energy Services segments made natural gas and NGL purchases of \$228 million (2014 - \$315 million) from several joint venture affiliates during the year ended December 31, 2015.

-Natural gas sales of \$5 million (2014 - \$58 million; 2013 - \$10 million) were made by certain wholly-owned subsidiaries within Gas Pipelines, Processing and Energy Services segment to several joint venture affiliates during the year ended December 31, 2015.
+Natural gas sales of \$5 million (2014 - \$58 million) were made by certain wholly-owned subsidiaries within the Energy Services segment to several joint venture affiliates during the year ended December 31, 2015.